ggonnella/fastsubtrees/docs/paper.md

 | 1224 | 228153 | 2.55 | 0.26 | 86.53 | 0.26 | 511.8 | 153.1 |
 | 2 | 535272 | 5.59 | 0.39 | 126.48 | 0.40 | 1142.0 | 153.1 |

-As an example of attributes associated to tree nodes, we computed GC content and genome size for each bacterial genome in the NCBI Refseq database [@Oleary:2015].
+As an example of attributes associated to tree nodes, we computed guanine-cytosine (GC) content and genome size for each bacterial genome in the NCBI Refseq database [@Oleary:2015].
 The results, available in the repository, contain values for 27967 genomes.
 The genome size attribute file generation using the